fredmayor88/pedal-curve-lab/README.md

 next to the figure you asked for.
 In the screenshot above, a requested pivot slope of 0.59 is delivered as 0.79 by the three points that can actually be stored.

+Those readouts are still arithmetic on the three points, though.
+The last word belongs to the pedals themselves — record a sweep on *Live / Verify* and the measured trace is what they really delivered, read off the hardware rather than worked out from the preset.

 ## Measuring what the pedals do

 The Live / Verify tab reads the pedal's HID report.
 That report carries both the raw